-The importance of protecting environmental values were highlighted in the community workshop.
-Although Council's Stormwater Levy is coming to an end it will be important to ensure that water sensitive urban design solutions continue to be implemented.
+The importance of protecting environmental values was highlighted in the community workshop.
 It was stated at the workshop that although the lagoon may still have an odour or smell at times (eg. low flow periods) it is believed to be much cleaner than a few years ago.
 This may relate more to the reduction in gross pollutants and visual factors.
 Urban and agricultural run-off continues to discharge pollutants such as oil, heavy metals, herbicides, fertilisers (eg. nitrogen and phosphorus) and other contaminants into the lagoon.
-Hawkesbury City Council has recently installed a new gross pollutant trap (GPTs) at Hobartville replacing an older GPT with poor access.
+Hawkesbury City Council has installed a new gross pollutant trap (GPTs) at Hobartville, circa 2007, replacing an older GPT with poor access.
 The new GPT lies within a deep swale to capture floodwaters for slow release thus reducing the impact of high volume/ velocity flows, erosion and sedimentation.
 The GPT is monitored on a monthly basis for accumulated rubbish and is cleaned out when it reaches 80% capacity.
 The major benefits of this system are as follows :-

-- reduces urban gross pollutants (ie. accumulated rubbish) entering the chain of lagoons; - reduces the amount of coarse sediments entering the system (ie. more than 80% of coarse sediments are captured); - reduces carbon inflows which can lower oxygen levels in the lagoon (ie. captures organic material which cannot be easily broken down, particularly the leaves of planted deciduous street trees Platanus/Jacaranda spp.); and - promotes a natural lagoon hydrology (Richardson, P., HCC, pers. comm., 2007).
+- reduces urban gross pollutants (ie. accumulated rubbish) entering the chain of lagoons; - reduces the amount of coarse sediments entering the system (ie. more than 80% of coarse sediments are captured); - reduces carbon inflows which can lower oxygen levels in the lagoon (ie. captures organic material which cannot be easily broken down, particularly the leaves of planted deciduous street trees Platanus/ Jacaranda spp.); and - promotes a natural lagoon hydrology (Richardson, P., HCC, pers. comm., 2007).